suparngp/mcp-servers/packages/docs-server/README.md

 # MCP Documentation Server

-A Model Context Protocol (MCP) server that crawls, indexes, and serves documentation from public websites to coding agents through semantic search.
+A Model Context Protocol (MCP) server that provides indexed documentation search capabilities for coding agents.
+This server enables Claude and other MCP clients to search through pre-indexed API documentation, SDK references, technical guides, and other documentation using natural language queries.

 ## Overview

-This server solves the problem of coding agents not knowing available APIs when projects have many endpoints.
-It pre-scrapes documentation, embeds it using OpenAI embeddings, stores vectors in ChromaDB, and serves the content via MCP for semantic search.
+This server solves the problem of coding agents not having access to up-to-date API documentation and technical references.
+It crawls documentation websites, creates semantic embeddings, and provides fast, accurate search results through MCP tools.
+Perfect for helping agents understand APIs, find code examples, and access technical documentation.

 ## Features

 - 🕷️ **Web Crawling**: Uses Python's crawl4ai to extract clean markdown from documentation sites
+- 🚀 **Dual Crawling Modes**: Browser-based (for JS-heavy sites) or HTTP-only (for static sites)
 - 🔍 **Semantic Search**: Vector embeddings with OpenAI's text-embedding-3-small model
 - 💾 **Vector Storage**: ChromaDB for efficient similarity search
 - 🔌 **MCP Integration**: Fully compatible with Claude Code and other MCP clients